-When Charles Borskey started Sportsmobile in 1961, he had no idea the brand would rise to the popular status it holds today as the ultimate vehicle for adventure camping — or for simply making drivers look badass.
-Specializing in converting full-size vans into custom recreational vehicles, Sportsmobile turns your base people hauler into a rugged, rock-luvin’ beast.
-For approximately $70,000-$80,000 you can buy a Ford, Chevy or Mercedes-Benz Sprinter and have it converted into arguably the most powerful and versatile RV around.
+When Charles Borskey started Sportsmobile in 1961, he had no idea the brand would rise to its current reputation as the ultimate vehicle for adventure camping — or for simply making drivers look badass.
+Specializing in converting full-size vans into custom recreational vehicles, Sportsmobile turns your base people hauler into a rugged, rock-lovin’ beast.
+For approximately $70,000 to $80,000 you can buy a Ford, Chevy or Mercedes-Benz Sprinter and have it converted into arguably the most powerful and versatile RV around.

 Though the toys are fun, the real heart of the Sportsmobile is its off-road capabilities.
 A Dynatrac Pro Rock axle, Atlas transfer case, 6-inch suspension lift, quick disconnects on the sway bar, twin-stick transfer case to shift front and rear axles independently make this an off-road machine that will get you access to places only a Jeep could roam.
-From a tool for search and rescue squads to a mobile getaway for fly fishing and nature enthusiasts, the potential and flexibility of the vehicles are dizzying.
+From a tool for search and rescue squads to a mobile getaway for flyfishing and nature enthusiasts, the flexibility and potential of Sportsmobile’s vehicles are dizzying.

 We recently visited Sportsmobile West’s Fresno, CA location to see the factory and take a van on the road.
-As we drove about an hour outside the city and headed up into mountainous territory, we drove into rain and snow, giving us the perfect playground to test the rock climbing, off-roading durability and ride comfort of these ultimate vans.
+About an hour outside the city and up into mountainous territory was the perfect playground to test the rock climbing, off-roading durability and ride comfort of these ultimate vans.